Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 2. ‘Enter’ Button

-    - This feature has been centred intentionally and under the logo to communicate clear instructions to the user.
+    - This feature has been centred under the logo intentionally to communicate clear instructions to the user.

       For instance, to ‘enter’ the site they need to click the button.
 To add emphasis, the button’s text turns to orange and the cursor turns into a pointer when the user hovers over the button.

 | Goal Number| Description|
 |-----|-----|